Important Announcement

 The amount of interest accrual varies with the number of days that elapse between payments.

-An Interest Notice informs you about how much interest has accrued on your account.
+An interest notice informs you about how much interest has accrued on your account.
 No action is needed when you receive an interest notice but the outstanding interest may capitalize if it is not paid.
 If you choose to pay the interest, your future monthly payments will be reduced and you will pay less interest throughout the life of your loan.

 Interest rates for Federal Student Loans are set by the government.
 Rates may vary depending on the type of loan and the date the loan was issued.
 Loans disbursed after 07/01/2006 have a fixed interest rate that is not subject to change.
 Loans disbursed between 07/01/1998 and 06/30/2006 have variable rates that are adjusted annually on July 1.
 The interest rates for Consolidation loans are determined by the interest rates of the loans that were included in the consolidation.